GaryHostt/Oracle_Integration/README.md

 1. General Resources
 2. Components of OIC
 3. **Basic types of integrations - with workshop examples**
-4. Treatise: developing in OIC
+4. Treatise: [my own](https://www.linkedin.com/in/robertamacdonald94/) views on developing in OIC
 5. Other resources
 6. Youtube sources
 7. **Additional Workshops**